michino25/mi-farm-rn/README.md

 # miFarm React Native Ecommerce

-A boilerplate for a ecommerce mobile app using React Native and Redux.

-mifarm is a web-based e-commerce platform dedicated to the sale of fresh vegetables and agricultural products
+mifarm is an ecommerce mobile app that uses React Native and Redux.
+It is dedicated to the sale of fresh vegetables and agricultural products.

-Technologies: TypeScript, Node.js, Express, MongoDB, RESTful API, ReactJS, React-Router, Tailwind, Redux, Redux Thunk
+Technologies: React Native, Tailwind (nativewind), Axios, Redux, Redux Thunk, Redux Persist

 ## Features 🔥